PatrikJankuv/controlled-drinking-public/README.md

 # **Controlled drinking**

 This is my bachelor thesis.
-Here is a link to the thesis:
+Here is a link to the thesis full text:
 [Backend mobilních aplikácie pro adiktologii (cvut.cz)](https://dspace.cvut.cz/handle/10467/96696)

 The main idea of the backend is to collect data from the mobile app Controlled drinking and then represents this data.